Footmen of the Sharpe House

 Acceptance and Participation

-Financial Opportunity and Structure
+Financial Opportunity & Structure

 In a time when many basic knowledge and skills are no longer commonly taught, this program bridges that gap.
 It provides young people with invaluable, practical knowledge and an understanding of the finer things in life they might not otherwise experience.